jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 We've made **no changes to our styling/css classes/selectors**.

-Just note that if you used to do
+Just note that if you used to install ag-Grid styles like this:
 ```ts
 import "ag-grid-community/dist/styles/ag-grid.css";
 ```
-You now have to do
+you will now have to do:
 ```ts
 import "@ag-grid-community/all-modules/dist/styles/ag-grid.css";
 ```

 ## HTML rendering changes

+The name of the <div> that hosts AdapTable has changed.

-Instead of having
+Instead of providing:
 ```html
 <div id="adaptableBlotter"></div>
 ```
-Your html should now look like
+your html should now look like:
 ```html
 <div id="adaptable"></div>
 ```

-The old structure is still working, but showing a warning in the console
+The old structure is still working, but we show warning in the console.

+## Adaptable Options

+The nam

+We have also added lots more options to xx in order to give you complete contro

 ## Basic example